YanivHaliwa/Linux-Stuff/readme.md

 Think of these as your handy toolbox for common Linux tasks.
 They're not fancy – just practical.
 I use these regularly to simplify my workflow, and I hope they'll do the same for you.

-## System Management and Utilities

-[Rest of the content remains the same as in the previous artifact]
 ## System Operations
 - **update:** Updates and upgrades system packages, including fixing broken dependencies.
 - **clean:** Cleans up unused packages and dependencies.